Cats Protection's National Black Cat Day ran for 10 years – here's how the campaign started and how it evolved to become a nationwide celebration

 In 2019 black cats took only two more days on average to find a home than cats of other colours.

-So this year we’re celebrating 10 years of Black Cat Day success, and will be sharing some of our highlights from the past decade on our social media pages.
-Of course, we also want you to get involved too, so remember to share your black cat photos and stories on 27 October with #BlackCatDay.
+So in 2020 we celebrated 10 years of Black Cat Day success, sharing some of our highlights from the past decade on our social media pages.
+Of course, we also encouraged you to get involved too, by sharing your black cat photos and stories on 27 October with #BlackCatDay.

-For more information about how you can get involved with National Black Cat Day, visit www.cats.org.uk/black-cats
+For more information about National Black Cat Day, visit https://www.cats.org.uk/support-us/events/black-cats